-The Board met six times in 2012.
-All directors attended at least 75% of all meetings of the full Board and of those committees on which they served in 2012.
+The Board met six times in 2014.
+All directors attended at least 75% of all meetings of the full Board and of those committees on which they served in 2014.
 The Company's Board of Directors periodically held executive sessions of the members of the Board who met the then current standards of independence.
 Executive sessions of the Board were presided over by the Chairman.
-In 2013, the Board is scheduled to meet six times.
 While there is no formal policy concerning director attendance at the annual meeting, all members of the Board are encouraged to attend if reasonably able to do so.
-Ten of our twelve then current members of the Board attended the 2012 annual meeting.
+All 11 of the then current members of the Board attended the 2014 annual meeting.